gsudre/lab_notes/188-MESC_for_PM.md

 # TODO
- * add covariates, especially batch
- * use only clean genes?
  * try all ADHD gwas, not just eur
+ * interpret the results
+ * use different gene sets